cunarist/rinf/documentation/docs/frequently-asked-questions.md

 ### How does concurrency work under the hood?

 On native platforms, Dart runs in a single thread as usual, while Rust utilizes the async `tokio` runtime to take advantage of all cores on the computer, allowing async tasks to run efficiently within that runtime.
-On the web, Dart and Rust both run in the main thread inside JavaScript's async event loop, with Rust `Future`s being converted into JavaScript `Promise`s internally.
+On the web, Dart and Rust both run inside JavaScript's async event loop in the main thread, with Rust `Future`s being converted into JavaScript `Promise`s internally.
 This is a necessary constraint because web workers do not share memory.

 ### Will changes made to Rust code take effect upon Dart's hot restart?